Home Health Aide

 - Assisting with prescribed ice cap or collar

-When a client needs personal care, we know that they are often in distress and feeling vulnerable.
-Often, their level of ability to care for themselves has recently changed, they are recovering from a surgery or illness, or they are in end-of-life care.
+When a Client needs Skilled Care, we know that they are often in distress and feeling vulnerable.
+Often their level of ability to care for themselves has recently changed, they are recovering from a surgery or illness or they are in end-of-life care.
 In any event, there can be many stressors involved.
-Our goal is to make the process of finding the right PCA or HHA as quick and stress-free as possible.
+Realizing that there are many stressors involved our goal is to make the process of finding the right CNA or HHA as quick and stress-free as possible.
 Thank you for placing your confidence in Evergreen Private Care.